Backflow FAQ's | Cross Connection Brochure | Backflow Design Data Sheet | Irrigation Form | Backflow Inspection & Cross Connection Survey

 What can I do to help prevent a cross-connection?

-If you believe a cross-connection exists at your property, have your plumbing system surveyed for cross-connections.
+If you believe a cross-connection exists at your property, ask your plumber or have your plumbing system surveyed for cross-connections by a state certified backflow tester.
 For more information, contact the Harwich Water Department at 508-432-0304.